subham-kumar-25/30DayJavaScriptChallenge/README.md

 ### Project Description

-Simple To-Do, designed to create a to-do task list.

-**Key Features:**
+Simple Quiz App, Explore a variety of quizzes on different topics to challenge your knowledge.
-  - Create a task in the list.
+  - Get the result in end.
-  - Delete the task from the list.
+  - Questions from different area.
-  - Mark the completed task.

 ### Technologies Used